 Mark Conroy is an engineer in our Boston, MA office and a member of the NFPA 10 Technical Committee. © 2017 Brooks Equipment.

-warranty with respect to the information and any liability for errors or omissions.
+Disclaimer: The opinions expressed in the above Tech Series article are the author’s only and provide limited information.
+Although the information is believed to be reliable, Brooks Equipment Company, LLC expressly disclaims any warranty with respect to the information and any liability for errors or omissions.
 The user of this article or the product(s) is responsible for verifying the information’s accuracy from all available sources, including the product manufacturer.
+The authority having jurisdiction should be contacted for code interpretations.